LockHart5836/motor_care/README.md

 # USE XAMPP mysql

-XAMPP is used here for storing our database just run the mysql
+XAMPP is used here for storing our database just **run** the 'mysql'

 ## Development server